Property Assessed Clean Energy (PACE) Loss Reserve Program

 - Quality assurance and consumer protection requirements; and

-- The total number and value of the existing portfolio.
+- Total number and value of the existing portfolio.

 With each semi-annual report, PACE administrators provide the following information: